-- S: Yeah, in the commuter center they had a program last semester, the commuter assistance program.
+- LAS: Yeah, in the commuter center they had a program last semester, the commuter assistance program.
 And we basically got assigned a commuter who's already in the upperclassmen.
-And I asked her for help because I was struggling in chemistry last semester and she gave me like different sources to go to for tutoring other than my TA....like the Honors College and the Science Learning Center. - S: With the Native American Support Program I asked about for math courses and stuff like that.
-And with the TRIO (really) for [assistance with] the math classes.
+And I asked her for help because I was struggling in chemistry last semester and she gave me different sources to go to for tutoring other than my TA....like the Honors College and the Science Learning Center. - Engin: With the Native American Support Program I asked about math courses and stuff like that...and with the TRIO, for [assistance with] the math classes.